Dwarves in Middle-earth: Language and names

 Tolkien invented parts of Middle-earth to resolve the linguistic puzzle he had accidentally created by using different European languages for those of peoples in his legendarium.

 In Sindarin (Grey-elvish) the Dwarves are called Naugrim ("Stunted People"), Gonnhirrim ("Stone-lords"), and Dornhoth ("Thrawn Folk"), and Hadhodrim.
-In Quenya they are the Casári.
-The Dwarves call themselves Khazâd in their own language, Khuzdul.
+In Quenya they are the Casári (deriving from the Dwarves name for themselves, Khazâd, in their own language).
 Khuzdul is created for them by Aulë, rather than being descended from an Elvish language, as most of the languages of Men are.
 They write it using Cirth runes, a writing system originally created by Elves in Beleriand to write Sindarin, and later more fully developed by Daeron, an Elf of Doriath.
 The Cirth runes are adapted by Dwarves for writing Khuzdul.
 The Dwarves keep their language secret and do not normally teach it to others, so they learn both Quenya and Sindarin to communicate with the Elves, especially the Noldor and Sindar.
 By the Third Age the Dwarves are estranged from the Elves and no longer routinely learn their language.
 Instead, they mostly use Westron (Common Speech), a Mannish tongue, in communicating with other races.

 Each Dwarf has two personal names, a secret, "inner" name in Khuzdul, which is used only among other Dwarves and is never revealed to outsiders, and a public, "outer" name for use with other races, taken from the language of the people amongst whom the Dwarf lives.
 For example, the Dwarves of Moria and the Lonely Mountain use outer names taken from the language of the Men of the north where they lived.

 In reality, Tolkien took the names of 12 of the 13 dwarves – excluding Balin – that he used in The Hobbit from the Old Norse Völuspá, long before the idea of Khuzdul arose.
 When he came to write The Lord of the Rings, in order to explain why the Dwarves had Norse names, he created an elaborate fiction that many of the languages used in the book were "translated" into real-life languages for the benefit of the reader, roughly retaining the relationships of the languages among themselves.
 Thus, Westron was translated into English, the related but more archaic language of the Rohirrim was translated into Anglo-Saxon (Old English), and the even more distantly related language of Dale was translated into Norse.
 It is possible that the problem of explaining the Dwarves' Norse names was the origin of the entire structure of the Mannish languages in Middle-earth along with the fiction of "translation".